Cancer Reporting for Meaningful Use/QPP

 - Once WVCR staff have determined that your CDA messages are correct in structure and content, you will be moved from testing to production, and WVCR staff will change the Registration Status in the Meaningful Use Registration System to "Production."

 - After achieving ongoing data submission, WVCR will request that you complete a "Provider Site Responsibilities and Contact Information Form" in the event that your ongoing Primary and Technical Contacts are different than those specified during testing and production.

 - The Centers for Disease Control's National Program of Cancer Registries (NPCR) Meaningful Use website

 contains numerous guidance documents for EHR/EMR vendors and providers.

-- Questions about the EHR Incentive Program registration, attestation, eligibility, and other Meaningful Use criteria should be directed to the Centers for Medicare and Medicaid EHR Incentive Program
+- Please visit the websites for the Centers for Medicare and Medicaid EHR Incentive Program